Your EYPP funding: supporting children at nursery and at home

 Boogie Mites provision of online school ready support

-Over the last few weeks, we have been offering online support to children starting school in September 2020.
-We’ve been funded by Hampshire City Council in order to support primary schools via LA Adult Learning funding (keep scrolling through the document for pictures):
+Last summer, we offered online support to children starting school in September 2020.
+We’ve also been funded by Hampshire City Council in order to support primary schools via LA Adult Learning funding (keep scrolling through the document for pictures):

-We are also currently supporting parents of children at Bright Horizons, Co-operative Childcare, Kiddi Caru and Spring (Action For Children) Nursery schools, with weekly online music sessions and parent education.
-We intend to equip them with the knowledge, confidence and resources to support their child’s development through music.
+During the summer term, we also supported parents of children at Bright Horizons, Co-operative Childcare, Kiddi Caru and Spring (Action For Children) Nursery schools, with weekly online music sessions and parent education.
+With the aim to equip them with the knowledge, confidence and resources to support their child’s development through music.

 Pre-school settings need to consider how to support their children’s ‘catch up’ via transition activities that will boost their school ready skills, including foundations for literacy and maths.
 EYPP funding must be directed to meet this challenge.

 Boogie Mites can provide a 3 or 6 week online course for children at pre-schools via an interactive whiteboard or simply around a laptop or PC.
-This course will also serve to boost practitioners’ ideas for effective music practise between sessions and throughout the rest of the Summer.
+This course will also serve to boost practitioners’ ideas for effective music practise between sessions.
 Parents of children attending the pre-school, whether children are attending or not due to social distancing concerns, can join the group from home.
 Videos of the live sessions remain on the group, so that they can be practised at a time that fits their schedule.

 Each nursery group will have their own Boogie Mites teacher, who will provide Facebook Live videos tailored especially for the group.
 In between the live sessions, you’ll find posts explaining what’s been covered regarding developmental benefits, things to practise between sessions, resources to support your learning (which can all be made or found around the setting or home), and alerting you of what’s to come!